secureCodeBox/documentation/docs/how-tos/scope.md

 ```

 As you can see, amass found 65 domain names, but only a single nmap scan was created.
-In the cascading scans logs, you will see that lot's of rules were not triggered as the domain was out of scope.
+In the cascading scans logs, you will see that lots of rules were not triggered as the domain was out of scope.

 ```shell
 $ k